NicolasFlamel1/mwcwallet.com/README.md

 ### Sending MWC To Exchanges Compatibility

-Compatibility for sending MWC from the MimbleWimble Coin web wallet and Ledger Live Desktop/Mobile to exchanges:
+Compatibility for sending MWC from the MimbleWimble Coin web wallet to exchanges:

 || [TradeOgre](https://tradeogre.com/exchange/BTC-MWC) |
 |-|-|